saahilanande/starter-portfolio/content/post/overfitting using higher order linear regression/index.md

 subtitle: The goal of this project is to learn about the concept of overfitting using the Higher order linear regression

 # Summary for listings and search engines
-summary: Overfitting using higher order linear regression ; linear regression using scikitlearn ; linear regression using scikit-learn
+summary: Overfitting using higher order linear regression ; Gradient decent using pytorch

 # Link this post with a project
 projects: []